imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 anticipate it.

-None of this can happen in isolation, however, and it is most interesting when we examine cultures of rightness as groups of people.
+None of this can happen in isolation, however, and it is most interesting when we examine the dynamics of rightness in groups of people.
 What I'm especially interested in right now is the fact that I don't believe I've ever seen such a high concentration of people who are utterly driven by the need to be right _all the time_ as in the tech industry.

 Let's look at some of the different ways that being right has manifest itself negatively in the workplace.